Skip to main content

 Keeping first aid qualifications ‘current’

-The qualifications remain ‘current’ and up to date for two years.
-To extend the qualification for another two years, a first aid qualification course, or a revalidation course run by an accredited provider must be completed.
+The qualifications remain ‘current’ and up to date for 2 years.
+To extend the qualification for another 2 years, a first aid qualification course, or a revalidation course run by an accredited provider must be completed.
 It’s a good idea to track all educators’ certificate expiry dates and remind them at least 6 weeks out to ensure they do not expire.

 If access to first aid training is limited due to circumstances beyond the service provider’s control, the service provider must ensure that educators have knowledge of first aid and gain a first aid qualification within 4 months of starting work at the service.
 Where access to first aid training is limited, the service provider must record their decision to apply the condition, including: